john-craft/vuln-data/src/index.md

 toc: false
 ---

-# CVE Timeline Analysis
+# CVE Cost Calculator

-This is an interactive notebook that analyzes CVE publication trends for open source projects from [NIST data](https://nvd.nist.gov/vuln/data-feeds).
+This is an interactive notebook that analyzes CVE publication trends to estimate the cost of remediating vulnerabilities.
+Each vulnerability per week has a cost associated with remediation.
 You can customize the list of projects and visualize their security timelines over time.

 ## Step 1: Choose your projects